-set vsys name_str vrouter [vsd number]
+set vsys name\str vrouter [ vsd number ]

-vsd number Assigns a Virtual Security Device (VSD) group number to the virtual router.
+vsd number Assigns a Virtual Security Device (VSD) group number to the VR.
 A VSD group is a pair of physical security devices (a primary and a backup) that collectively comprise a single VSD.
 A VSD provides failover capability, allowing the backup device to take over if the primary device fails.
-For more information on VSD groups, refer to the Concepts & Examples ScreenOS Reference Guide.

-Example: The following command creates a virtual system named Acme_Org, creates a virtual router named Acme_Router, creates a VSD ID 5, and switches the console to the new virtual system:
+For more information about VSD groups, see the Concepts & Examples ScreenOS Reference Guide.
+Example: The following command creates a virtual system named Acme\Org, creates a VR named Acme\Router, creates a VSD ID 5, and switches the console to the new virtual system:

-set vsys Acme_Org vrouter vsd 5
+set vsys Acme\Org vrouter vsd 5